Exploring Ireland and Europe

 On XYUandBEYOND hubs and I explore the places we are privileged to live in.
 Having autoimmune issues and some mobility issues I’m not a hiker, camper or backpacker but I can send hubs up the mountain or legions of staircases to check out the views.

 I have to add here that my issues are relatively mild compared to some travellers and it doesn’t stop me from doing anything I want to do.
 I’ve never been a hiker or camper so I don’t miss either of these.
+Check out our Web-Stories which are like little mini videos of some of our posts.

 We are lucky and have Irish passports even though we were raised in Canada and have found that a EU passport gives us access to many more places to experience slow travel.
+Being based in Ireland we have discovered the perfect place to both live and explore from.

 I like to keep my readers informed about issues of access and mobility for those that have walking concerns and to hopefully inspire you to head out on that longed-for journey.